Nicobar pigeon: Taxonomy

 Whether it is possible to clarify such deep-time phylogenies without a comprehensive study of all major lineages of living Columbidae remains to be seen.
 The primitive molecular clock used to infer the date the ancestors of the Nicobar pigeon and the didines diverged has since turned out to be both unreliable and miscalibrated.
 But what little evidence is available still suggests that the Nicobar pigeon is distinct from all other living lifeforms since the Paleogene – most likely some time between 56-34 million years ago during the Eocene, which makes up the bulk of the Paleogene period.

 From subfossil bones found on New Caledonia and Tonga, an extinct species of Caloenas, the Kanaka pigeon (C. canacorum) was described.
 It was about one-quarter larger than the Nicobar pigeon.
 Considering that it must have been a good source of food, it was most likely hunted to extinction by the first human settlers of its home islands.
 It probably was extinct by 500 BC.
 The Spotted green pigeon (C. maculata) is a more recently extinct species from an unknown Pacific locality; it probably disappeared in the 19th century and most likely succumbed to introduced European rats.
 It is placed in Caloenas as the least awkward possibility; its true affinities are presently indeterminate and it is perhaps more likely to represent a distinct genus of the Indopacific radiation of Columbidae.

 Description

 It is a large pigeon, measuring 32–35 cm in length.
 The head is grey, like the upper neck plumage, which turns into green and copper hackles.
-The tail is very short and pure white.
-The rest of its plumage is metallic green.
+The tail is short and pure white.
+The rest of its plumage is metallic green, appearing black in dull light.
 The cere of the dark bill forms a small blackish knob; the strong legs and feet are dull red.
 The irises are dark.

-Females are slightly smaller than males; they have a smaller bill knob, shorter hackles and browner underparts.
+Females, weighing 490–600 g, are on average slightly larger than the 460–525 g males, but with much overlap; they have a smaller bill knob, shorter hackles and browner underparts.
 Immature birds have a black tail and lack almost all iridescence.
 There is hardly any variation across the birds' wide range.
-Even the Palau subspecies C. n. pelewensis has merely shorter neck hackles, but is otherwise almost identical.
+Even the Palau subspecies C. n. pelewensis merely has shorter neck hackles, but is otherwise almost identical.

 It is a very vocal species, giving a low-pitched repetitive call.